RacoonMediaServer/rms-bot/README.md

-# rms-template
+# rms-bot

-Template repository for microservices
+Implements Telegram bot, used for downloading movies or other stuff on home device via Telegram.